The information you are about to copy is INTERNAL!

-Check Point certifications are designed to build upon the knowledge and skills of the previous courses, reinforcing lessons learned and extending your competencies with ever more complex and valuable skills.
+Check Point's core certifications are designed to build upon the knowledge and skills of the previous courses, reinforcing lessons learned and extending your competencies with ever more complex and valuable skills.

-A: Exam objectives are posted on the Education Services Web site for reference, but all official training materials are provided when you attend instructor-led training through one of our Authorized Training Center (ATC) partners
+Course objectives are posted on the Learning & Training portal for reference, but all official training materials are provided when you attend instructor-led training through one of our Authorized Training Center (ATC) partners

 We have 120 Authorized Training Centers (ATC) in over 68 countries worldwide.
 Use our ATC partner locator to find an ATC near you and sign up for training.
 If for any reason you can't find an ATC near you, send an email to us directly at email@example.com.

 Option 1 - Extend the CCSA certification while the certification is still valid by passing an Infinity Specialist Accreditation exam for a one-year extension.
 You may do this two times with a valid CCSA.

 Option 2 - Proceed to the CCSE to continue the certification path.
 This will not extend the CCSA.

 Option 3 - Retake and pass the CCSA exam for another two-year extension.